 Data Analysis Ruleset

-Data Analysis Rulesets analyze source data to determine the next step in the data integration process, or to perform a specific action.
-Typically, this type of Ruleset acts as a data router; as data is analyzed, individual rules are looking for pieces of data and make decisions about what work to perform (such as calling a Business Process or a Web Service).A Data Analysis Ruleset includes rules that group data based on user-specified criteria (trading partner, message ID, etc.), and activate the Business Processes that will handle the sorted data.
-The passing of Ruleset variable data is called "context point processing."Data Analysis Rulesets require special types of rules to be implemented so that way the Integration Engine can distinguish what data it needs to group on versus what values it needs to match on to complete an outbound process flow.
-It's easy to confuse regular Ruleset rules with Data Analysis Data Group Rules because much more time is spent within the Studio developing transformation Rulesets.
-One thing to remember is that every DARS needs the following:
+Data Analysis Rulesets (DARS) analyze source data to determine the next step in the data integration process, or to perform a specific action.
+Typically, this type of Ruleset acts as a data router; as data is analyzed, individual rules are looking for pieces of data and making decisions about what work to perform (such as calling a Business Process or a Web Service).
+A Data Analysis Ruleset includes rules that group data based on user-specified criteria (trading partner, message ID, etc.), and activate the Business Processes that will handle the sorted data.
+The passing of Ruleset variable data is called "context point processing."

-The Source parameter should be the record/field you want to group on and should have 'For Each' once the value is assigned
+- Data Group Composite Rule -- The Source parameter should be the record/field you want to group on and should have 'For Each' once the value is assigned

-This Rule will be the parent for an area where you move source data to a local variable for route matching
+- Data Group Start Rule -- This Rule will be the parent for an area where you move source data to a local variable for route matching

-- This Rule will be the parent for an area where you create a context point that the Integration Engine uses to tie the data grouping steps to the Route's Transformation Ruleset.
+- Data Group End Rule -- This Rule will be the parent for an area where you create a context point that the Integration Engine uses to tie the data grouping steps to the Route's Transformation Ruleset.
+It will also have an Application Interface called so that way the data can be routed against Outbound EDI Routes or Application Routes.

 Business Use